Kafva/Mayl/README.md

 ```
 dotnet run <your-account@gmail.com>
 ```
 This will produce an authentication prompt in your browser which upon successful completion will produce a token at `./secret/<your-account>_token/`.
-To verify that the connection was successfully established run
+To verify that the connection was successfully established run (from `./RegisterAccount`)
 ```
 dotnet run -t <your-account@gmail.com>
 ```